-- Committing to work before you have enough information to know if you’re able to work on it.
+- Commit to work before you have enough information to know if you can work on it.

-- Wasting time on work items you won’t be able to finish successfully due to lack of resources or time.
+- Wasting time on work items, you won’t be able to finish successfully due to a lack of resources or time.

 How to visualize and implement Commitment Points in Teamhood

 When constructing our workflow in Kanban, you can have a Discovery (upstream) and Delivery (downstream) process.
 Upstream Kanban is where you manage incoming requests before committing to work on them.

 The Discovery process is where you validate ideas or customer requests.
 After validating ideas, you can decide which work items to execute next.
 You engage your team members in a Replenishment/Work Commitment meeting.